 - Here is a foreshadowing of the Eucharist.
 My allotted portion and cup is Christ, fully present in the Host and Cup at Communion.
 Christ is my daily bread.
 By this Communion, he helps me set him ever before me.

-- We can face temptation, suffering, and distress because of the faith that God is at our side, now in our earthly life.
+- We can face temptation, suffering, and distress because of the theological virtue of faith: God is at our side, now in our earthly life.
 And in addition, we have the theological virtue of hope that we will see him as we cross the line into death, and will be with him forever.

 - Christ will not abandon us to death but will give us joyful eternal life.